DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Inventory adjustment - Reconciliation.md

 **Sent**                        | Indicates if the **Functional acknowledgement outbound** has been sent to the trading partner for the inbound document record.

 ### Buttons
-The following buttons are available on the **Inventory adjustment - Movement**'s Action Pane, tab **Inventory adjustment - Movement**.
+The following buttons are available on the **Inventory adjustment - Reconciliation**'s Action Pane, tab **Inventory adjustment - Reconciliation**.

 **Button**	                    | **Description**
 :---                            |:----